CELEBRITY ENCOUNTERS

 José

-and Amparo Iturbi - 1895-1980 1898-1969
+Amparo Iturbi Báguena 1898-1969

-A one-time famous pianist and harpsichordist, José
+A famous pianist and harpsichordist, José came with

 the performance.
 José appeared in several Hollywood